Own-Data-Privateer/hoardy-web/extension/README.md

 If your Chromium fork supports installation of third-party CRX files fetched manually:

-- Download the latest `pWebArc-chromium-*.crx` from [Releases](https://github.com/Own-Data-Privateer/pwebarc/releases).
+- Download the latest `Hoardy-Web-chromium-*.crx` from [Releases](https://github.com/Own-Data-Privateer/hoardy-web/releases).
 - Drag-and-drop the resulting CRX file from your `Downloads` folder into your browser's window.
-- The browser should either prompt you if you want to install `pWebArc` or just install it silently.
+- The browser should either prompt you if you want to install `Hoardy-Web` or just install it silently.
 - (If it does not, then you browser does not support that too.)
 - Confirm the install or check you extensions list to confirm it's there.

 The updates situation will be exactly the same as above.

-### How to make `pWebArc` (and other indie extensions) automatically update on Chromium forks that do not support auto-updates for third-party extensions
+### How to make `Hoardy-Web` (and other indie extensions) automatically update on Chromium forks that do not support auto-updates for third-party extensions

-- Install `pWebArc` using one of the above methods.
+- Install `Hoardy-Web` using one of the above methods.

 - Install [`chromium-web-store`](https://github.com/NeverDecaf/chromium-web-store) extension using one of the above methods.

   It exists to help you to install extensions from [Chrome Web Store](https://chromewebstore.google.com/) and other similar WebExtensions repositories on Chromium forks that do not come with builtin support for WebExtension stores.
   More importantly, however, it can periodically check all your extensions that have an `update_url` field set in their `manifest.json` for updates and notify you about them.
-  (`pWebArc`, of course, comes with `update_url` set.)
+  (`Hoardy-Web`, of course, comes with `update_url` set.)

   So, the simplest way to do this on a most limited Chromium fork is to run